 However, it wasn't till recently that preppers got sight of the tiny home and started considering it a viable bugout location.

 This article is about the ultimate self-sufficient tiny house.
-This thing is very impressive and it also helps to know that you are going to be able to use it for both travel and the potential bugout scenario.
+It is awe-inspiring.
+Likewise, it helps to know that you are going to be able to use it for both travel and the potential bugout scenario.
 What can be done with one of these pods is pretty impressive.

 Have you been looking into building your own off the grid tiny house/cabin?
 The very process can be a daunting and confusing time.
 I found a 185 sq. ft. off-grid solar tiny house design that is said can be built for under 10k.

 Jonathan Marcoux’s squared eco-house is 12’3″ x 12’3″.
 It has a water harvesting system, solar heating, solar panels, aquaponics farming system, and more.
 All of this fits nicely into and around the tiny house and can get you off the grid quite comfortably.

 Heating will be provided mainly by firewood but a propane system can be integrated as a backup.
 Water heating in the summer is taken care of by a solar roof water heater.

 In the winter the wood stove can be used to heat water.
-And a propane instant hot water heater can also be installed.
+And a propane instant water heater can also be installed.
 There are so many possibilities with this build that I hope more people embrace this as a feasible living option.
 Check out the plans and read more information on this cool find in the link below.

 Raising kids is a serious undertaking.
 That might be the understatement of the year.
 As parents, you struggle to find a quiet moment to collect yourself before heading back into the war of feeding, cleaning, and transporting children.